cogent3/cogent3/doc/examples/building_and_using_an_application_controller.rst

 Overview
 ========
-This document provides an example for defining and using a new application controller [#attribution]_.
+This document provides an example for defining and using a new application controller.
 We'll look at wrapping the ``formatdb`` application from the BLAST 2.2.20 package `available from NCBI <http://www.ncbi.nlm.nih.gov/BLAST/download.shtml>`_.
 (Note this is what NCBI now refers to as *legacy BLAST*, not BLAST+.)

 This document was developed in the process of writing the full ``formatdb`` application controller in PyCogent.
 You can find that file in your PyCogent directory at: ``cogent/app/formatdb.py``.
 After you work through this example, you should refer to that file to see what the full application controller and convenience wrappers look like.